 Manchester Airport pick-up service

 We strongly encourage you to book our free airport pick-up service.
-We offer pickup’s at set times of 10am, 1.30pm and 5pm.
 It will make your arrival easier and more enjoyable.
 You must book a place for this service at least one week before you are due to arrive.
 Our friendly student guides will

 - meet you at the terminal